nazariyg/O-Day-Backend/README.md

 The backend for the [O'Day app](https://github.com/nazariyg/O-Day).
 Written in Python 3.4 for Django 1.8.
+Instantiated with [InstaDjango](https://github.com/nazariyg/InstaDjango) of mine.
 License: Proprietary.